pranath-reddy/PhysioNet-BPHC/README.md

     python driver.py input_directory output_directory

 where `input_directory` is a directory for input data files and `output_directory` is a directory for output classification files.
 The PhysioNet/CinC 2020 webpage provides a training database with data files and a description of the contents and structure of these files.

-## Submission

-The `driver.py`, `run_12ECG_classifier.py`, and `get_12ECG_features.py` scripts need to be in the base or root path of the Github repository.
-If they are inside a subfolder, then the submission will fail.

-## Details
-“The baseline classifiers are simple logistic regression models.
-They use statistical moments of heart rate that we computed from the WFDB signal file (the `.mat` file) and demographic data taken directly from the WFDB header file (the `.hea` file) as predictors.

-The code uses a Python Online and Offline ECG QRS Detector based on the Pan-Tomkins algorithm.
-It was created and used for experimental purposes in psychophysiology and psychology.
-You can find more information in module documentation: https://github.com/c-labpl/qrs_detector